 Here's how I have mine organized:

-You can easily get a lot more detailed and break those down into separate categories, such as casseroles, slow cooker, Instant Pot, sheet pan, one-pot, etc. if that helps you to keep it organized and find your recipes.
+You can easily get a lot more detailed and break those down into separate categories, such as casseroles, slow cooker, Instant Pot, sheet pan, one-pot, etc. if that helps you keep it better organized and find your recipes.

 HOW TO MAKE THE RECIPE BINDER WORK FOR YOU

-There are a few things that you should write down when you print off your recipes before adding them to your binder.
+There are a few things you should write down when you print off your recipes before adding them to your binder.
 These will save your bacon the next time you make it!

 - Make a Note – Write down your family's reaction towards the recipe.
 This will help you remember who all loved it the next time you go to make it.

 - Write Down Adaptations/Substitutions – You'll never be able to remember what changes you need to make to the recipe the next time you make it!
-Help yourself out and write down any changes you made to it or any substitutions that you tried out and loved.
+Help yourself out and write down any changes you made to it or any substitutions you tried out and loved.

-- Only Add Recipes You've Tried and Liked – Remember, this recipe binder is only for the recipes that you've made and the whole family (minus the picky eaters) liked!
+- Only Add Recipes You've Tried and Liked – Remember, this recipe binder is only for the recipes you've made and the whole family (minus the picky eaters) liked!
 If you tried it and it was just meh, don't add it.

 - Have a Separate “Need to Try” Binder – If you've printed out recipes to try but haven't tried them yet, create a “Need to Try” binder and add them to that.
-You can keep it organized in the same way so you can easily find a recipe that uses the ingredients you have on hand.
+Keep it organized in the same way so you can easily find a recipe that uses the ingredients you have on hand.
 Then once you try it and love it, you can make any notes and move it to your tried and true binder.

 This recipe binder is going to become a member of the family and will hold so many great memories as you cook for your family over the years!
 It also makes it easy for other members of the family to easily be able to find meal ideas or cook the meal on the day of.